spatie/laravel-newsletter/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/spatie/laravel-newsletter.svg?style=flat-square)](https://scrutinizer-ci.com/g/spatie/laravel-newsletter)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-newsletter.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-newsletter)

-This package provides an easy way to integrate email marketing services with Laravel 5.
-Currently the package only supports MailChimp.
-In the future more services may get added.
+This package provides an easy way to integrate MailChimp with Laravel 5.
+Behind the scenes v3 for the MailChimp API is used.

 Spatie is a webdesign agency in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).